tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 Watchtower will pull images and replace container images automatically.
 It also deletes old images after being replaced by the new ones, so it will not waste your disk space.

+## Game server updates

+There are two ways how you can update the game servers:

+- by restarting the game server container(s),
+- by updating the game server container(s) (if the container update is available).

+In most cases you'd rather to restart the container.
+Container has all game server files inside and if a Team Fortress 2 update comes out, the container will try to update game files every time on start.
+After updating the game files inside the container it will just start normally and its status will become green on server status on the server tab on the pickup site.

+In rare cases, you may need to update the container (for instance if a game update is going to crash the container).
+In this case you have to update it in the same way as you do with the pickup containers.

 ## Backups

 The best backup policy would be to: